CrazyChickenDev/portfolio-v2/content/featured/Peca Finance/index.md

 showInProjects: true
 ---

-I was part of the team that built the healthy loser contest website which was held in Canada.
-The website aided easy registration and access to general updates and information on the status of the contest at each tier.
+I built the Officuial Peca Finance Website and company Blog.
+The website aided easy acquisition of over 500 early users in its mvp stage and access to general updates and information on the status of the Product.